GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

             RemoveListeners();
         }

-        // We must implement all public methods defined in our IExampleService interface.
+        // We must implement all public methods defined in our IExampleStateMachine interface.
         // We'll start with RedState().
 Here we will set the state of our ExampleStateMachine to the RedState.
         // All the logic for doing so is handled internally and privately by the BaseStateMachine class. public void SetRedState()